streetmix/streetmix/CONTRIBUTING.md

 * Install [Git](http://git-scm.com/download/win).
 * Install [node.js](http://nodejs.org/).
 The site should detect your system and provide you with the correct installer, but you may specify the package at http://nodejs.org/download/ (e.g. Windows 64-bit installer).
 * Install [MongoDB](http://www.mongodb.org/downloads).
 Select the appropriate Windows installer package from their downloads page.
-* Install [Yarn](https://yarnpkg.com/en/docs/install).
-Use the Windows installer from their downloads page or follow their instructions for other methods.
 * Install [a modern browser](http://browsehappy.com/).
 Streetmix has been tested in Chrome (preferred), Firefox, Safari, and Internet Explorer 11.
 (Previous versions of Internet Explorer will not work.)

 ##### Installing Streetmix